YogeshPhalak/Natural-Pattern-Adaptation-CA/README.md

 ## Introduction

-The paper chosen for study, "Cellular Automat Approaches to Biological Modeling" by G. Bard Ermentrout and Leah Edelstein-Keshet, serves as the foundation for this project.
+The paper chosen for study, "Cellular Automat Approaches to Biological Modeling" by G. Bard Ermentrout and Leah Edelstein-Keshet serves as the foundation for this project.
 The goal is to extend the authors' work by incorporating pattern identification using convolution in image processing to understand the mechanism of pattern adaptation.

 ## Deterministic Automata